EdvardM/railsgirls-ruby/src/basics.md

 they often contain useful information you might want to check at least later.
 {tip-end}

-If the code can be tried as-is, I'll write suggested filename to the top of the code listing, like `somefile.rb` above.
+If the code can be tried as-is, I'll write suggested file name to the top of the code listing, like `somefile.rb` above.
 You may use any name you wish, but you need to take that into account when you try running the examples.